hexdump0815/imagebuilder/doc/install-to-emmc-on-arm-chromebooks.md

-mmcblkx and this is how the booted image looks like. this will be the source device of the installation call SRCDEV below. the df command output also helps to identify this as the device the image is booted from as the /boot partition of the running system is mounted from it.
+mmcblkx and this is how the booted image looks like. this will be the source device of the installation call SRCDEV below. the df command output also helps to identify this as the device the image is booted from as the /boot partition of the running system is mounted from it. the fdisk command can help in some cases to find out which device is which based on the shown sizes.

 two more important notes: first if the chromebook you want to install to is a veryon, then make sure to read the section about veyron below as some things